SyncSavings/integration-guide/docs/token-payload-structure.md

   - "family-or-gifted"
   - "loan"
   - "inheritance"
-- **taxResidency**: The country where the Saver is a tax resident.
+- **taxResidency**: The country where the Saver is a tax resident in ISO 3166 format .
 Currently limited to "GB".

 {: .important }
 Ensure data accuracy to prevent account creation issues.